zeromq/majordomo/README.md

-A Free-as-in-movement

-State of the art implementation of the Majordomo protocol.
-The current implementation on the `master` branch is work in progress.
+A service oriented broker that implements the Majordomo protocol.

+This broker connects a set of clients to a set of workers who register particular "services".
+Client requests are then sent to workers according to their availability, and replies sent back to the original clients.

 Reference implementations of older wire protocols: